-Ali: It’s a line from a song in Walter Mitty!
+Ali: I was referring to your quote above!
+It’s a line from a song in Walter Mitty.
 Just at the point when he decides to launch himself into the adventurous life.
 But I guess David Bowie was before your time…

 HOW ABOUT SAME SEX MARRIAGES?

 We are 100% for it of course.
-We have been fortunate enough to capture some friends ‘celebrations’ in the past and we're so glad that now, at least in Australia, it's officially recognised and have captured some beautiful same sex wedding recently (soon to appear on the blog!).
+We have been fortunate enough to capture some friends ‘celebrations’ in the past and we're so glad that now, at least in Australia, it's officially recognised.
+We have captured some beautiful same sex wedding recently (soon to appear on the website).

 WHITE LANE – IS IT THE DREAM OR HAS IT BEEN TOUGH?

 Sam: It’s been painfully lovely.
 I work best under pressure.
 That’s why I come alive at a wedding.
 But it is painful at times, I get stressed when I can't make deadlines because I'm such a perfectionist and want things to be 'just right' – But what’s growth without a bit of stretching or pain?
 What’s love without a bit of stretching and pain?
 What’s anything without it…

 Ali: Yep definitely the dream!
 Mmm has it been tough?
 No not too bad, I worked in advertising and design agencies so know what it’s like to stretch myself to capacity… But painful sometimes, I fell down a ditch late one night down a country lane when we were doing some experimental stuff, and sprained my ankle at another wedding.
 I’m just waiting to see Sam fall out of a tree.

 Sam: We often laugh when we remember how it started.
 We would meet in a cafe every week and just chat about dreams and possibilities.
 Or just chat with friends.
 And suddenly it just took off!
 We shot 8 in our first year, then 48 in our second… until now it's nearly every weekend.